egonw/SARS-CoV-2-Queries/src/sarscov2.md

 ### Variants

-Three variants of the virus genome made it into the international news: a Danish variant, a South-African variant, and a South-England variant.
-It must be noted that many variations are known and the following variants are listed because they have been discussed in newspapers:
+Multiple variants of the virus genome made it into the international news.
+Originally thes were known as a Danish variant, a South-African variant, and a South-England variant.
+But the variants were only first discovered there, and the variant is not caused by anything related to the region.
+The following variants are listed in Wikidata, and includes the [PANGO lineage code](https://github.com/cov-lineages/pangolin):

 <out>sarscov2Variants</out>